-People Are Protesting For An Independent Investigation Of Trump's Russia Ties
+People Are Protesting For An Independent Investigation Of Possible Ties Between Trump And Russia

 Some Chicago protestors came on rollerskates.

-And, as expected, people brought their A+ sign game.
+And, as expected, people everywhere brought their A+ sign game.

 Julia Reinstein is a reporter for BuzzFeed News and is based in New York.